Elements of Clojure

 The second chapter, Idioms, provides specific, syntactic advice for writing Clojure which is clean and readable.

-The third chapter, Indirection, looks at how code can made simpler and more robust through separation.
+The third chapter, Indirection, looks at how code can be made simpler and more robust through separation.

 The final chapter, Composition, explores how the constituent pieces of our code can be combined into an effective whole.